 First tools are never good, so keep a hand on what comes next.
 I would say I’m fortunate.
 A significant part of my time is spent discovering things that almost nobody else knows about and figuring out what to do with them — testing them, researching, and delivering them to the public.

-Mikhail: What tools do you use to improve security for your solutions on Kubernetes?
+Mikhail: What tools for improving security in your solutions on Kubernetes do you use?

 Victor: